-On March 8, 2022, the Company formalized the issuance of preferred stock as was required under the terms of the Company's May 2021 financing agreements with Energy Evolution (Master Fund), Ltd. (the "Fund") and issued six shares of Series A Voting Preferred Stock.
-The Series A Voting Preferred Stock was issued in connection with the strategic investment in the Company by the Fund.
-For so long as the Series A Voting Preferred Stock is outstanding, the Company's Board of Directors will consist of six directors.
+On March 8, 2022, the Company formalized the issuance of preferred stock as was required under the terms of the Company's May 2021 financing agreements with Energy Evolution and issued six shares of Series A Voting Preferred Stock.
+The Series A Voting Preferred Stock was issued in connection with the strategic investment in the Company by Energy Evolution.
+For so long as the Series

+A Voting Preferred Stock is outstanding, the Company's Board of Directors will consist of six directors.
 Three of the directors are designated as the Series A Directors and the three other directors (each, a "common director") are elected by the holders of common stock and/or any preferred stock (other than the Series A Voting Preferred Stock) granted the right to vote on the common directors.
-Any Series A Director may be removed with or without cause but only by the affirmative vote of the holders of a majority of the Series A Voting Preferred Stock voting separately and as a single class, to vote on the election, removal and/or replacement of the Series A Directors.
+Any Series A Director may be removed with or without cause but only by the affirmative vote of the holders of a majority of the Series A Voting Preferred Stock voting separately and as a single class.
+The holders of the Series A Voting Preferred Stock have the exclusive right, voting separately and as a single class, to vote on the election, removal and/or replacement of the Series A Directors.
 Holders of common stock or other preferred stock do not have the right to vote on the Series A Directors.
-The approval of the holders of the Series A Voting Preferred Stock, voting separately and as a single class, to vote on the vote on the right to vote on the series A Directors.

-and as a single class, is required to authorize any resolution or other action to issue or modify the number, voting rights or any other rights, privileges, benefits, or characteristics of the Series A Voting Preferred Stock, including without limitation, any action to modify the number, structure and/or composition of the Company's current Board of Directors.
+The approval of the holders of the Series A Voting Preferred Stock, voting separately and as a single class, is required to authorize any resolution or other action to issue or modify the number, voting rights or any other rights, privileges, benefits, or characteristics of the Series A Voting Preferred Stock, including without limitation, any action to modify the number, structure and/or composition of the Company's current Board of Directors.

-The Series A Voting Preferred Stock is held by Phil Mulacek, chairman of the Board of Directors and one of the principals of the Fund, as the Fund's designee (the "Initial Holder").
+The Series A Voting Preferred Stock is held by Phil Mulacek, Chairman of the Board of Directors of the Company and one of the principals of Energy Evolution, as Energy Evolution's designee (the "Initial Holder").
 The Series A Voting Preferred Stock may be transferred only to certain controlled affiliates of the Initial Holder ("Permitted Transferees"), and the voting rights of the Series A Voting Preferred Stock are contingent upon the Initial Holder and Permitted Transferees (collectively, the "Series A Holders") holding together at least 3,000,000 shares of the Company's outstanding common stock.

 The Series A Voting Preferred Stock is not entitled to receive any dividends or distributions of cash or other property except in the event of any liquidation, dissolution or winding up of the Company's affairs.
-In such event, before any amount is paid to the holders of the Company's common stock but after any amount is paid to the holders of the Series A Voting Preferred Stock will be entitled to receive an amount per share equal to \$1.00.
+In such event, before any amount is paid to the holders of the Company's common stock but after any amount is paid to the holders of the Company's senior securities, the holders of the Series A Voting Preferred Stock will be entitled to receive an amount per share equal to \$1.00.